junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 In the above code, we define our token canister details

-Next, we are goind to define some parameters for our token
+Next, we are going to define some parameters for our token

 ```bash
 export TOKEN_NAME="FROGIE"